Top Portugal Tours & Vacations 2024/2025 [reviews & photos]

 Food and Wine

-Portuguese cuisine has many influences, namely from their Spanish neighbors.
-But as a relatively small ocean-bordered country, over the centuries Portugal has seen visitors from all over the world.
-You’ll see extremely fresh seafood, all over Portugal, so be sure to enjoy it!
+You'll find highly fresh seafood available all over Portugal, so be sure to enjoy it!
 Specialties include dry cod and sardines, which feature in many local dishes.

-5 Top Foods to Try in Portugal
+Top 5 Foods to Try in Portugal

-4. Polvo à Lagareiro (Whole Octopus) - Seafood is second nature in Portugal, and you’ll find no end to delicious options.
-If you’re feeling adventurous, you should definitely not pass up the opportunity to try Polvo a Lagareiro.
-A whole octopus is boiled then baked, traditionally with potatoes and garlic.
+• Polvo à Lagareiro (Whole Octopus): Seafood is second nature in Portugal, and you'll find no end to delicious options.
+If you're feeling adventurous, you should definitely not pass up the opportunity to try Polvo a Lagareiro.
+A whole octopus is boiled and then baked, traditionally with potatoes and garlic.
+If you've never had octopus before, try coaxing someone in your tour group to share with you - the flavor and texture are sometimes an acquired taste.
+But if there was ever somewhere in the world to expand your seafood reproitroiure, it's Portugal!

 Outdoor travel in Portugal

-Portugal’s Best Hiking & Cycling Areas
+Portugal's Best Hiking and Cycling Areas

-As your Douro River cruise continues upstream, you’ll enter the Alto Douro (Upper Douro) wine region and most likely stop at Pêso da Régua (or simply Régua) - if you’ve bought wine from this region of Portugal in the past, this is probably the river port through which it was shipped.
+As your Douro River cruise continues upstream, you'll enter the Alto Douro (Upper Douro) wine region and most likely stop at Pêso da Régua (or simply Régua).
+If you've bought wine from this region of Portugal in the past, this is probably the river port through which it was shipped.

 Portugal Reviews & Ratings